TurBoss/blt/doc/treeview.rst

   **current**
     The is the node where the mouse pointer is currently located.

+  **slide.active**
+    This is the column that currently sliding (moving).

   **treeView**
-    The is the node where the mouse pointer is currently located.
+    The is column displaying the hierarchy.

   *index*
     The index of the column.
-Columns are number from zero.
-Add and deleting columns may change the indices of other columns.
+Columns are numbered from zero.
+Add, deleting, and moving columns may change column indices.

   *name*
      The name of the column.